Global Governance and Local Peace: Accountability and Performance in International Peacebuilding

 Shortlisted for the 2020 Conflict Research Society Book of the Year

-Chadwick F. Alger Prize of the International Organization Section, International Studies Association
+Shortlisted for the Chadwick F. Alger Prize of the International Organization Section, International Studies Association

-“Top Picks for Engaged Scholarship Reads of 2018” in Political Violence @ A Glance
+One of the “Top Picks for Engaged Scholarship Reads of 2018” in Political Violence @ A Glance

 Available for purchase directly from Cambridge University Press or through Amazon, Barnes & Noble, and other booksellers.